sajicode/ticket/ReadMe.md

 ## Go to [mlab](https://mlab.com) and create a new free database and add the url to the dev.js file(create inside config folder)

+## Add a port to the PORT property in dev.js e.g PORT: 4000

 ## The server can be started by running 'npm start' or 'npm run server'

 ## The routes can be tested on POSTMAN